superfly/docs/machines/flyctl/fly-machine-run.html.md

 ## Choose a geographical region

 Tell the Fly.io platform which [region](/docs/reference/regions/) to create the Machine in with the `--region` flag; if for some reason it can't start a new Machine in that region, you'll get an error.
-If the `--region` flag is omitted, the platform chooses the nearest region to you.
+If the `--region` flag is omitted, the platform chooses the region that's fastest to reach from your location.

 This sets the `region` [property](/docs/machines/api-machines-resource/#machine-properties) of the Machine.

 ## Get or build the Docker image

 All Fly Machines are made from Docker images.
-When you `fly launch` an app, this may be invisible: a Fly Launch scanner may generate one for you based on your source code.

 Once the Machine is created, you can see this image reflected in its [`image_ref`](/docs/machines/api-machines-resource/#machine-properties) and [`config.image`](/docs/machines/api-machines-resource/#the-machine-config-object-properties/) properties.